chris-carrington/solidfun/README.md

 1. `./src/app/`
     - Route & layout `tsx` files go here
 2. `./src/api/`
-    - GET & POST functions will go here
+    - GET & POST functions go here
 - Recomendations:
     - Don't use the `./src/routes` folder for your `app` or `api` please
     - If the `app` and `api` folders are the same folder, all good, all will still work!